-What should I do if I need help or someone tells me I need help?
+What should I do if I need help for a mental health problem?

-Talk to your doctor.
-Your doctor will consider whether any of your HIV medicines may be affecting your mental health.
-Your doctor can also help you find someone who has experience helping people with HIV with their mental health.
-For example:
+Your health care provider will consider whether any of your HIV medicines may be affecting your mental health.
+They can also help you find a mental health care provider, for example, a psychiatrist or therapist.

-Other ways to improve your mental health include:
+Here are additional ways to improve your mental health:

 To find mental health treatment services, use these resources from the National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 This fact sheet is based on information from the following sources: